kearutherford/BerkeleyForestsAnalytics/README.md

 management) or metric units (typical for forest science).
 We also provide a plethora of custom warnings when our error checking routines encounter unexpected inputs or formats.

-> :bulb: **Tip:** you can navigate this README file using the table of
-> contents found in the upper right-hand corner.

 ## Installation instructions